ug-kim/ug-kim/README.md

 ### Yuji Kim | @ug-kim

 - 👋 Hello!
-Welcome to my GitHub page.
+I am a master student at Algorithmic Machine Intelligence Lab, Postech AI.
 - 🌏 I want to contribute to changing the world with AI.
 - 🌱 My main areas of interest are Machine Learning, Deep Leearning, and Backend Development.